 You may have already noticed, but Tena is one of my favorite spots in Ecuador.
 It’s a short drive from Quito, there are vegetarian restaurants there, and it’s surrounded by de-lush-ious nature (new word alert!).
 I don’t need much more to make me happy.

-There are many more things to do in Tena, Ecuador and nearby, so keep your eyes open for upcoming blogs on the subject.
+There are many more things to do in Tena, Ecuador and nearby.
+Keep your eyes open for upcoming blogs on the subject.

-If you already have questions, send us a comment below and we’d be happy to provide suggestions on things to do in Tena.
+If you already have questions, send us a comment below.
+We’d be happy to provide suggestions on things to do in Tena.

 Until then, happy wandering!